Legia Warsaw: 1960s

 In the 1967–68 season, for the second time in its history, the club was the vice-champion of Poland and was promoted as the first Polish team to the Inter-Cities Fairs Cup.
 In the Polish Cup Legia was knocked out by GKS Katowice in the eighth-finals.
 In the same year, the team made their debut in the Intertoto Cup.
 Legia won their group, but did not advance to the Inter-Cities Fairs Cup because the matches of the Intertoto Cup were not official UEFA competitions.
-Legia, led by Czechoslovakian trainer Jaroslav Vejvoda, finished the 1968–69 season in first place in the table, thus winning the third Polish championship.
+Legia, led by Czechoslovak coach Jaroslav Vejvoda, finished the 1968–69 season in first place in the table, thus winning the third Polish championship.
 The team reached the final of the Polish Cup, in which they lost to Górnik Zabrze 0–2.
 The club also made its debut at the Inter-Cities Fairs Cup.
 In the first round Legia won twice, 6–0 and 3–2 against TSV 1860 Munich.
 In the next round they won 0–1 and 2–0 against Belgian team Waregem, and the third opponent was Újpest FC.
 In the next round, the Hungarian team's players were better and Legia were defeated 0–1 away.
 A 2–2 draw in Warsaw saw their rivals promoted to the next stage.
 In 1969 there was still one more success – the Legia juniors won the first championship in the history of the club.